g9moonmappers/rover/setup/startup.md

 ```
 Wait for: `Managed nodes are active`

+**Node: nav2 (multiple nodes)**
+A collection of nodes that together handle autonomous navigation:
+- **controller_server** — sends velocity commands to `/cmd_vel`
+- **planner_server** — calculates the optimal path from A to B
+- **behavior_server** — handles recovery behaviors when the robot gets stuck
+- **bt_navigator** — coordinates all Nav2 nodes using a behavior tree
+- **costmap** — builds a grid showing where obstacles are
+- **velocity_smoother** — smooths out jerky velocity commands

 ## Terminal 7 - Autonomous Exploration
 ```bash
 source /opt/ros/humble/setup.bash
 source ~/ros2_ws/install/setup.bash
 ros2 launch explore_lite explore.launch.py
 ```

+**Node: explore_lite**
+Autonomous exploration node.
+Looks at the current map, finds unexplored
+frontier areas and sends navigation goals to Nav2 to explore them.
+The robot drives itself around the room until the full map is built.

+Once the full room is mapped you can send specific navigation goals
+by clicking **2D Nav Goal** in RViz2 and clicking anywhere on the map.